 Senior Vice President, National Partnerships & Government Relations

-Jenny brings a multidisciplinary approach that includes, but is not limited to, the following portfolios: philanthropy, corporate and community engagement, sponsorship, volunteer leadership development and establishing systems to implement cross-functional programs.
-She has played key roles in bringing an inside-out approach to community and national events and teams that are focused on both enhanced efficiency and increased fund development by leveraging online and community-based strategies.
-Holding leadership positions that have both regional and national oversight, Jenny has developed experience in planning centrally and executing locally — developing a team-centred approach and bringing synergies to event strategies (requiring leadership from staff and community-based volunteers).
+Jenny brings a multidisciplinary approach that includes partnerships, philanthropy, corporate and community engagement, sponsorship, volunteer leadership development and establishing systems to implement cross-functional programs, among others.
+Having held leadership positions that have both regional and national oversight, Jenny has developed experience in planning centrally and implementing locally — developing a team-centred, objectives based approach and bringing synergies to stakeholders.

-Jenny is a proud mom of two little humans in elementary school — they fuel her commitment to evolving the community in which we raise our kids and continue to adapt with them.
+Jenny is a proud mom of two not-so-little humans who fuel her commitment to evolving the community in which we raise our kids and continue to adapt with them.

 Rebecca Stutley